 Students who wish to be considered for assistance in meeting their university expenses with student loans, grants, or employment should consider applying for federal, state, and university financial aid.
 To be eligible to apply for financial aid, a student must be a U.S. citizen or a permanent resident.
 To be considered for aid, a student must also be enrolled at least half-time (six credits) in a degree program.
 Audited credits or Credits by Exam cannot be considered as part of the credits in determining financial aid eligibility.
+Courses taken which are not part of a student's degree requirements will not be eligible for financial aid.
 Students enrolling as non-degree (through Continuing Education) may be eligible for limited financial aid.
 Visit the Student Financial Services website for more information.

 FAFSA and VSAC

-Incoming first-year students who wish to apply for aid may do so by submitting the free application found on the Federal Student Aid website after January 1 and before February 10th and by providing any verification information requested by UVM Student Financial Services.
-Incoming transfer students and returning UVM students should submit their FAFSA online between January 1st and March 1st.
+Incoming first-year and returning UVM students who wish to apply for aid may do so by submitting the free application found on the Federal Student Aid website after October 1st and before February 1st and by providing any verification information requested by UVM Student Financial Services.
+Incoming transfer students should submit their FAFSA online between October 1st and March 1st.
 Applications submitted after these dates will be processed in chronological order, subject to the availability of funds.
 In addition to following the procedures listed above, all students should apply to their state financial aid grant agency for assistance.
 Vermont residents should apply for a Vermont grant online on the Vermont Student Assistance Corporation (VSAC) website as soon as possible, as funds are limited.
 Residents of other states should contact their state grant agency for more information.
 To learn more about financial aid available from your home state visit ed.gov/sgt, and click on the link for your state.

 Financial Aid Package Provided by the University